Book and Documentary Heritage Museum of Iran: Manuscript

+Document

-The oldest historical document of the National Library and Archives of Iran is a decree of Sultan Abu Sa'id Bahadur Khan Ilkhani.
-The text of the document is written in the usual Taliq script used for the court documents of the Ilkhanid period and in the end a decree of Sultan Abu Saeed appears.
+The oldest historical document in the National Library and Archives of Iran is a decree of Sultan Abu Sa'id Bahadur Khan Ilkhani.
+The text of the document is written in the Taliq script used for court documents of the Ilkhanid period, in which a decree of Sultan Abu Saeed appears.
 This decree was issued in the Kouhak region of Fars in the first quarter of 726 AH.
-The names of the Emirs of Al-Tamgha, as well as the names of the person and the village belonging to him, have disappeared.
-But the information extracted from the context emphasize on a village in Fars being out of the government property of Injuids (The House of Inju) and its belonging to a person who is exempted from various taxes.
-This document has two red stamps, one black stamp on the front and six stamps on the back, which belonged to the bureaucrats.
-The text of the seals is written in Uyghur and Arabic scripts.
-The Arabic part of the seals mainly contains the main slogans of the Muslims.

 Top historic and artistic works

-Some exquisite works displayed in this museum are as follows:
+Some works displayed in this museum are as follows: